 Also, store-bought juice is pasteurized.
 Even the “healthy” juices pasteurize their juice and the heat from pasteurization kills off the nutritious, beneficial properties of the juice, like their vitamins and enzymes. (source) Non-organic fruit juices are also often irradiated to get rid of bacteria and make them last longer.
 Irradiation kills nutrients in food, not to mention creates numerous potential health risks like promoting cancer.

-Juice Trains Kids to Expect Constant Sweetness
+Reason 5: Juice Trains Kids to Expect Constant Sweetness

 Try to eat an orange after drinking a glass of fructose-concentrated orange juice.
 It just won’t taste as sweet.
 And, after a glass of juice, foods like broccoli and carrots are going to be a hard sell.

 Even though our ancestors did have access to fruits, they certainly did not have access to fruit juice.
 Theoretically, they could have squeezed the juice from an orange into their mouths, but the modern orange tree didn’t exist until 2500BC in China. (source) The fruits which our ancestors did eat, like berries, couldn’t be juiced so easily.
-So, it is safe to say that they never ate anything near as sweet as the stuff we are used to.
+So, it is safe to say that they never ate anything nearly as sweet as the stuff we are used to.

 Other parents often find it amazing that my kids have no problem eating things like pan-fried salmon, Brussels sprouts and bacon, or homemade sauerkraut.
 It really isn’t amazing.
 It is just what is put in front of them and their palates have adapted over time so they actually find real food tasty.